BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Click ok

-K-means parameter dialogue box pop-up
+K-means parameter dialogue box pop-up.Select number of classess as 3 > choose output filename as unsupervised 1987 > click ok.

 ![K-means parameter][logo10]

-Select number of classess as 3 > choose output filename as unsupervised 1987 > click ok.
+Result of the 1987 Unsupervised Classification

 ![image of 1987 unsupervised image][logo11]

 Repeat the same classification process for 2002 Subset and name it as unsupervised 2002.

+![K-means parameter for 2002 Subset][logo12]

+Result of the 2002 Unsupervised Classification

+![image of 2002 unsupervised image][logo13]

+Image showing  results of the 1987 and 2002 Unsupervised Classifications

+![image of the two unsupervised image][logo14]

 *Editing of class names and class colors*